Business Value

 Teams typically aim for:

-- Faster delivery for comparable scope (often by eliminating hand-built adapters and conventions).
+- Faster delivery for comparable scope, often by eliminating hand-built callers and conventions.

-- Lower cost of change as contracts and transport surfaces stay consistent.
+- Lower cost of change because Java types, mappers, and generated function calls stay consistent.

-- Higher operational readiness because generated artifacts and metadata make deployments more legible.
+- Higher operational readiness because generated runtime files, retries, and failure handling make it clearer what is running.

 What It Enables

-- Faster iteration: change steps independently without reworking the entire pipeline.
+- Faster iteration: change one function without reworking the entire flow.

-- Predictable scaling: each step scales on its own workload characteristics.
+- Predictable scaling: each function can be tuned around its own workload characteristics.

-- Better ROI: less boilerplate, shorter lead times, and fewer bespoke integration layers.
+- Better ROI: less boilerplate, shorter lead times, and fewer custom integration layers.

 Reuse Existing Compute Logic

-Operators let teams wire proven Java logic into pipeline.yaml without rewriting step/service code.
-That reduces migration risk and preserves prior engineering investment while still benefiting from TPF build-time validation and generated invocation layers.
+Operators let teams plug proven Java methods into pipeline.yaml without rewriting them as new services first.
+That reduces migration risk and preserves prior engineering investment while still benefiting from TPF build-time validation and generated callers.

 Typical reuse targets include domain rule engines, validators/enrichers, and transformation libraries already used in production.